darksworm/video-builder/README.md

 ### Caveats
 1. created specifically for one VOD (styling may not fit others)
 2. stream runs only on https, http will be redirected
-3. stream will only run on host `stream.emojigun.com`
+3. stream will only run on host `unfixed.art`

 ### <a name="vod_prep"></a>VOD preparation
 ```bash